zoranbosnjak/asterix-tool/ast-tool-py/README.md

 #### Example: Convert binary asterix to `json` output

 This example fully decodes and converts each *event* to `json` format.
-Obviously, there are multiple ways to perform such conversion.
+Obviously, there are multiple ways to perform such conversion, depending on user preferences and information that needs to be preserved.
 This is one example.

 ```python
 # -- custom.py script